linebender/rfcs/rfcs/0007-pass-spec.md

 Methods for these passes should be written under the assumption that they can be skipped or called multiple times for arbitrary reasons.
 Therefore, their ability to affect the widget tree is limited.

-The framework automatically calls these methods for all widgets in the tree in depth-first preorder.
+Masonry automatically calls these methods for all widgets in the tree in depth-first preorder.

 ### External mutation